Australian Shepherd Golden Retriever Mix

 Crossbreed australian shepherd golden retriever

 Many dog owners are disappointed with having dogs contribute to mischief around the house.
-Little do they know that this mischievousness is just a result of high energy levels.
-Such is the case with the Golden Retriever with Australian Shepherd race.
+Little do they know that this mischievousness results from high energy levels.
+Such is the case with the Golden Retriever the Australian Shepherd race.

 The dog is quite energetic.
-In line with that, if they do not get sufficient amount of exercise, it will try to release their energy through other means.
+In line with that, if they do not get a sufficient amount of exercise, they will try to release their energy through other means.

-This is why some owners find their Mix of Golden Retriever and Australian Shepherd chewing and biting their shirt, slippers, or socks.
+This is why some owners find their Mix of Golden Retriever and Australian Shepherd chewing and biting their shirts, slippers, or socks.
 Here are some friendly exercise suggestions for your dog:

 • Walk in the park